Friday, January 29, 2016

 He’s not a big man, but he has a huge heart.

-For the last few months Ruben has been working to organize a Night of the Kings party on January 6th for island children.
-It’s a very important event for Catholics in Mexico, celebrating when the three wise men purportedly arrived in Bethlehem with gifts for baby Jesus.
+For the last few months, Ruben has been working to organize a Night of the Kings party on January 6th for island children.
+It’s an important event for Catholics in Mexico, celebrated when the three wise men purportedly arrived in Bethlehem with gifts for baby Jesus

-Very quickly the brightly coloured stack of dolls, stuffed animals, board games, soccer balls, books and action figures spilled over onto the floor and had to be tucked away in a storage area to make way for yet more gifts.
-Eventually there were over 700 presents donated to the festivities.
+Very quickly, the brightly coloured stack of dolls, stuffed animals, board games, soccer balls, books, and action figures spilled over onto the floor and had to be tucked away in a storage area to make way for yet more gifts.
+Eventually, over 700 presents were donated to the festivities.

 Some of the helpers - T Vermu photo

-And then there was food; complimentary lunches for everyone who attended the fiesta, put together by many helping hands that included Ruben’s staff and more local ex-pats.
-Enthusiastic volunteers controlled the traffic, kept the lines of excited youngsters moving along towards Santa, and photographed the crazy fun.
+And then there was food; complimentary lunches for everyone who attended the fiesta, put together by many helping hands, including Ruben’s staff and more local ex-pats.
+Enthusiastic volunteers controlled the traffic, kept the lines of excited youngsters moving toward Santa, and photographed the crazy fun.
 So many helpers!
 Wow!

 Ruben's staff - R&L Grierson photo